sss22213/convertVideoToImages/Readme.md

 - `-h`, `--help`: Display help information showing all command-line options.

+- `-b`, `--batch`: Automatic find all video file and batch process.

 ## Example

 To convert a video named `example.mp4` into PNG images, saving every frame, with the background removed, and write them to the `./output_images` directory, you can use the following command: